AwesomeCronk/ACP/notes.md

 ### install

 1. Fetch package data (from file or repository)
-2. Check compatibility
+2. Pick compatible version/platform
+3. If already installed, skip unless --reinstall argument

+For package typedefs:

+1. Process file and link directories (create dirs, set env vars)
+2. Save a copy in `paths.userTypedefs` or `paths.systemTypedefs`

 For regular packages:

-3. Save to catalog, mark "partially installed"
+4. Save to catalog, mark "partially installed"
-4. Process files
+5. Process files
-5. Set up links
+6. Set up links
-6. Store
+7. Save a copy of package file in `paths.userInstalledPackages` or `paths.systemInstalledPackages`
-7. Mark "installed" in catalog
+8. Mark "installed" in catalog

+### uninstall

+1. Fetch typedef from catalog
+2. Pick version to uninstall

 For package typedefs:

-3. Process file and link directories (create dirs, set env vars)
-4. Save a copy in `paths.userTypedefs` or `paths.systemTypedefs`
+For regular packages:

 ### add-repo

+1. Clone repository
+2.

 ### update-repos